-The mid-curricular exam is to assess student learning in a summative format prior to the first internship.
-This exam ensures students have the didactic knowledge to progress on to the internship phase of the curriculum while providing a learning assessment to identify gaps in specific knowledge areas.
-This process is broken down into two multiple-choice, board-style tests.
-The first occurs during the first two weeks of the third trimester and the second during the first two weeks of the fourth trimester.
+The mid-curricular exams are used to assess student learning in a summative format prior to the first and second internships.
+This exam ensures that students have the didactic knowledge and psychomotor skills to progress to the internship phase of the curriculum while providing a learning assessment to identify gaps in specific knowledge areas.
+This process is broken down into two multiple-choice, boardstyle tests and two practical examinations.
+The first written exam occurs during the first two weeks of the third trimester and the second during the last two weeks of the fourth trimester.
 The first exam covers science content from Human Anatomy, Pathophysiology, Human Movement Science, and Applied Neuroscience.

 The second exam covers clinical topics including Clinical Fundamentals of Physical Therapy Practice, Musculoskeletal I and II, Therapeutic Interventions I and II, Medical Screening, Pain Science, Neurological Physical Therapy I, Pharmacology, and Lifestyle Medicine.
-Other non-clinical topics are also included on this exam from Evidence-Based Practice and Business and Administration.
+Other non-clinical topics are also included in this exam from Evidence-Based Practice, Professional Foundations, and Business Entrepreneurship and Administration.

-The DPT program faculty develop questions for the exam.
-The time allotment for the exam is 72 seconds per question without breaks simulating the same time per question as the National Physical Therapy Licensing Board Exam.
+The DPT program faculty develop questions for the written exam.
+The time allotment for the written exam is 72 seconds per question simulating the same time per question as the National Physical Therapy Licensing Board Exam.
+The test is broken into two 50-question sections with a 15-minute break occurring in between.

-Upon conclusion of the exam, students will be provided a breakdown of incorrect content sections and systems to guide future study and remediation efforts.
-Students must pass both mid-curricular exams with a grade of 70% to successfully progress to the internship phase of the curriculum, which occurs during the second half of the 4th semester.
+Upon conclusion of the written exam, students will be provided a breakdown of incorrect content sections and systems to guide future study and remediation efforts.
+Students must pass both mid-curricular exams with a grade of 70%.

 A student failing the first attempt will be provided with an analysis of items missed.
-They will be placed on academic monitoring and required to meet with their academic Academic Coach to develop a remediation plan.
-The academic Academic Coach will sign off on the remediation plan, and the student will receive a minimum time frame of one week for remediation before attempting to take the test on a second occasion.
+They will be placed on academic monitoring and required to meet with their Academic Coach to develop a remediation plan.
+The Academic Coach will sign off on the remediation plan, and the student will receive a minimum time frame of one week for remediation before attempting to take the test on a second occasion.
 If the student fails the second attempt, an analysis of missed items will be provided.
 The student will be placed on academic probation and required to meet with the program director to develop a remediation plan that may include repeating course sections or whole courses.
 Upon successful completion of those courses, the student will be allowed a third attempt.
 If the student fails the third attempt, the student will be dismissed from the program.